To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 In addition to the rules, there are other guides that may prove useful in managing your grants:

 Each grant must have a project director, financial officer, and authorized official.
 No person can serve in more than one of these roles.
-Grant officials must not be related to each other by blood or marriage or have any relationship that creates an actual, potential, or apparent conflict of interest.
+Grant officials must not be related to each other by blood or marriage or have any relationship that creates an actual, potential, or apparent conflict of interest, nor can a contractor serve in the capacity of a grant official except for the Grant Writer.

 The Authorized Official (AO) is usually a county judge, mayor, city manager, chairman of a non-profit board, head of a state agency, executive director, etc. They are authorized by the governing body of the organization to: